dclucas/prez-tdd-battle/notes.md

 3. No TDD does not mean not testing.
 It means rejecting the test-first approach
 4. Tests are be too expensive to create and maintain
 5. Automated tests are still no warranty of code quality.
 Test may exist and pass and still:
-	a) code may not be maitainable
+	a) code may not be maintainable
 	b) code may have issues in hard-to-test areas such as perf, scalability, resillience, security, etc
-	c) code may not implement what the user warranty
+	c) code may not implement what the user wants
 	d) code may be failing to test relevant scenarios
 	e) bad test code may generate a false sense of security in the team